heptarch/heptarch.github.io/drafts/demon.md

 Engineers and builders are only given small parts of the blueprint.
 Questions about other sections are at first politely, then firmly, discouraged, and those who keep asking are let go.
+A white-haired professor and a young woman are rumored to wander about and attend to the machines.

-The network is abandoned but something bigger is already finished.
+The network is abandoned, but something bigger is already finished.

 <p align="center">
   ⁂